15 Chinese New Year flowers & plants (& their meanings)

 1. Chrysanthemums

 With their bright gold or purple hues, chrysanthemums are an auspicious choice for the season.
 The plant is said to symbolise longevity, while those with gold blooms represent wealth and prosperity.
 It grows well when placed away from the sun or in shaded areas.
-Water twice a day till water flows out from the bottom of the pot.
-Avoid watering the flowers directly as they are fragile.

 2. Flamingo Lily

-These come in auspicious red or pink colours symbolising prosperity.
-With blossomes shaped like little hearts, these flowers are ideal for Valentine’s Day too.
 What’s more, they are hardy plants that can thrive with the right care.
 Another feature of this plant is that it’s also good for clearing the air of toxins, such as formaldehyde, xylene and ammonia.

 3. Jade Plant

-Originating from South Africa, the Jade Plant is also known as crassula and is a popular choice during CNY because of its emerald green leaves, which resembles the shape of jade stones.
+Originating from South Africa, the Jade Plant is also known as crassula and is a popular choice during Chinese New Year because of its emerald green leaves, which resembles the shape of jade stones.
 This plant is a symbol of good fortune and requires little maintenance.
-Water sparingly on alternate days and place in a semi-shaded area.

 4. Kalanchoes

-Known as wan zi qian hong – meaning thousands and millions of red and purple in reference to its small flowers – the kalanchoe is an easy plant to grow and is said to bring wealth and prosperity.
+Known in Chinese as “wan zi qian hong” - meaning thousands and millions of red and purple in reference to its small flowers - the kalanchoe is an easy plant to grow and is said to bring wealth and prosperity.
 The succulent, whose flowers grow in a cluster, thrives well indoors and prefers indirect sunlight.
-It should be watered once a week and should not be left in wet soil as this will cause its roots to rot.
-Use pesticides, such as cypermethrin or malathion, regularly to keep pests away.

 5. Lucky Bamboo